 Isle Royale manages 133,788 of acres of land and 488, 008 acres of water.
 The park closes every fall and opens every spring.
 There are 165 miles of trails, 36 campgrounds, and 337 miles of shoreline.
 Isle Royale has both national and international importance.
 All of this, and more, the park does its very best to manage.

 Biosphere Reserves, also know as the Man and the Biosphere Program, are internationally recognized areas where management seeks to achieve sustainable use of natural resources while ensuring conservation of its biological diversity.
 Isle Royale was established as a Biosphere Reserve in 1980.

-Common rules, regulations, and polices to know when visiting the park.
+Common rules, regulations, and polices to know when visiting.